gaia-platform/GaiaPlatform/README.md

 - `clang-format` is invoked on each commit as a git pre-commit hook.
 The pre-commit is automatically installed by CMake.
 The `clang-format` version in use is `10.0`.
+Note: `clang-format` reorders the includes which could break the build.
+There are ways to avoid it.
+Please read: https://stackoverflow.com/questions/37927553/can-clang-format-break-my-code

 - `clang-tidy` is integrated with CMake and is invoked on each build.
 At the moment it only print the warnings in the compiler output. `clang-tidy` is not enforced, which means